People becoming prosperous: PM

 About the Lahore harassment incident, Imran Khan said incidents like sexual crimes and child abuse are happening because of mobile phones.
 He said incidents like Minar-e-Pakistan are embarrassing for us as a nation, so we need to build the character of our children.

-Minister for Information and Broadcasting Fawad Chaudhry presented the PTI government performance of three years to prime minister.
+Minister for Information and Broadcasting Fawad Chaudhry presented the PTI government's performance of three years to prime minister.

 Fawad Chaudhry said it was the PTI government which had set the tradition of sharing yearly performance report with public.
 He said before the PTI, there was no culture of sharing the government and its departments’ performance with public continuously.